endlos99/finalgrom99/doc/MANUAL.md

 How to Update the FinalGROM 99
 ------------------------------

-The updates listed below are currently available.
+All currently available updates are listed below.
 These updates are distributed as binary files that must be applied via SD card.
 No special equipment is required to update the FinalGROM 99.
 Please check if the scope of a specific update concerns you before you apply the update.
 All updates